 Work with middle school leadership to design, implement, and refine school policies on student behavior that focus on building positive relationships, giving students the tools to manage their own behavior, and upholding the school’s values

-Serve as the point person for dealing with behavioral issues and student crisis-intervention; elevate critical situations to the Middle School Head and Middle School Assistant Head
+Serve as the point person for dealing with behavioral issues and student crisis-intervention; elevate critical situations to the MS Head and MS Assistant Head

 Provide direct preventive behavioral and relationship-based supports to individual students or groups of students who demonstrate the need

-Manage a system to collect, input, and analyze student behavior referrals; identify areas of concern and behavioral trends to share with the Middle School Student Support Team (SST)
+Manage a system to collect, input, and analyze student behavior referrals; identify areas of concern and behavioral trends to share with the MS Student Support Team (SST) during weekly meetings

 Support teachers in the implementation of classroom behavior management strategies and in their efforts to hold all students to high and consistent behavioral expectations